 | awk '$1 == "blob" && $2 > 20000000 { print; bad = 1 } END { exit bad }'

 Replace origin/main and 20000000 with your real protected base ref and size limit.
-The point is to check newly reachable blobs, not only working-tree file size.
+The point is to check newly reachable blobs, not just large files in the working tree.

 Treat Repository Reduction as Migration